-Type of Street Maximum Right-of- Way Width Pavement Width

-Major arterial 124 feet 98 feet

-Minor arterial 114 feet 88 feet

-Collector street 86 feet 62 feet

-Neighborhood Collector street 81 feet 59 feet

-Local street 54 feet 32 feet

-Alley 20 feet 16 feet
+Maximum Right-of-Way Width Pavement Width Type of Street Major arterial 98 feet 124 feet 114 feet Minor arterial 88 feet Collector street 86 feet 62 feet Neighborhood collector street 81 feet 59 feet 54 feet 32 feet Local street Alley 20 feet 16 feet

-B. The applicant may submit an alternative street design plan that varies from the Street Design Standards identified above.
-An alternative street design plan may be approved by the City Engineer if it is found the alternative allows for adequate and safe traffic, pedestrian and bicycle flows and transportation alternatives and protects and provides adequate multi-modal transportation services for the development as well as the surrounding community.
+B. The applicant may submit an alternative street design plan that varies from the street design standards identified above.
+An alternative street design plan may be approved by the city engineer if it is found the alternative allows for adequate and safe traffic, pedestrian and bicycle flows and transportation alternatives and protects and provides adequate multi-modal transportation services for the development as well as the surrounding community.
+(Ord.
+No. 08-1014, 7-1-2009)

-12.04.185 Street Design--Access Control.
+12.04.030-185_Street design--Access control.

-A. A street which is dedicated to end at the boundary of the development or in the case of half-streets dedicated along a boundary shall have an access control granted to the City as a City controlled plat restriction for the purposes of controlling ingress and egress to the property adjacent to the end of the
+A. A street which is dedicated to end at the boundary of the development or in the case of halfstreets dedicated along a boundary shall have an access control granted to the city as a city controlled plat restriction for the purposes of controlling ingress and egress to the property adjacent to the end of the dedicated street.
+The access control restriction shall exist until such time as a public street is created, by dedication and accepted, extending the street to the adjacent property.

-- dedicated street.
-The access control restriction shall exist until such time as a public street is created, by dedication and accepted, extending the street to the adjacent property. - B. The City may grant a permit for the adjoining owner to access through the access control. - C. The plat shall contain the following access control language or similar on the face of the map at the end of each street for which access control is required: "Access Control (See plat restrictions)." - D. Said plats shall also contain the following plat restriction note(s): "Access to (name of street or tract) from adjoining tracts (name of deed document number[s]) shall be controlled by the City of Oregon City by the recording of this plat, as shown.
+B. The city may grant a permit for the adjoining owner to access through the access control.C.
+The plat shall contain the following access control language or similar on the face of the map at the end of each street for which access control is required: "Access Control (See plat restrictions)."

+D. Said plats shall also contain the following plat restriction note(s): "Access to (name of street or tract) from adjoining tracts (name of deed document number[s]) shall be controlled by the City of Oregon City by the recording of this plat, as shown.
 These access controls shall be automatically terminated upon the acceptance of a public road dedication or the recording of a plat extending the street to adjacent property that would access through those Access Controls."
+(Ord.
+No. 08-1014, 7-1-2009)

-12.04.190 Street Design--Alignment.
+12.04.035-190 Street design--Alignment.